fu8ar/starter-project/README.md

 # Add Node Modules

-Once the project has been downloaded/cloned, cd into the project and type into the command line/terminal 'npm install'
+Once the project has been downloaded/cloned, cd into the project and type into the command line/terminal

+'npm install'

+This will download all of the gulp packages listed above, into your project.

 # Run Project

-To use gulp to watch your sass files and auto update browser, type into the command link:
+To use gulp to watch your sass files and auto update browser, and to lint your javascript files, type into the command link:

 'gulp'